- Ways to be Engaged

 - To provide education and leadership within the community to change the societal conditions that cultivate these forms of violence.

 CARDV is currently in need of both monetary donations and in-kind donations.
 For more information on how you donate funds, please see their donation page.
 All in kind donations should be NEW and UNOPENED unless otherwise noted on their wish list.
-Most needed items fall into the following categories:

 Contact Info: For questions about donations to CARDV please contact Crystal Kelley at: 541-758-0219 x301 or email.